nyghtowl/Code_Name_Jeeves/README.md

 - Improve models
     - Find an output for comparison of models
         - plot the error (or accuracy) of the classifier as the number of training examples increases (learning curves) (use regularization sprint)
-    - Work on train/test split and applying k-folds / stratified
+    - Work on applying k-folds / stratified

 As Time Permits:
+- Try Porter for stemming

 - Other feature ideas / customization
-    - Python NLP / Regex library
+    - Python NLP - Regex library
     - length of thread (3+)
     - # email from an email address / new or not
     - email address in contacts or on Linkedin...

 - Closing loop - check into cronjobs

-- Setup code for my computer to "say" the classification outcome whent its true

 - Use Ec2, picloud(install package - pass function and arguments and it goes up to EC2) to run models / esp grid search